 If you get a message saying “save is paused”, there is a problem with your connection.
 You can still make changes, but you must keep the window open until the message disappears.
 If you close the window, the changes you have made since the last automatic save will be lost.

 When you’re done using a TeamWrap, you just leave it by closing the window or with the Back button in the browser.
-All the changes you have made to the instance have already been continuously saved in the database.
+All the changes you have made to the wrap have already been continuously saved in the database.

-You can see the other users that are connected to the same instance in the participant list available from the TeamWraps button in the toolbar.
+You can see the other users that are connected to the same wrap in the participant list available from the TeamWraps button in the toolbar.
 You also get notified when additional users enter the sharing session.